Alexandra Tsalidis On the Path to Academic Excellence

 “My humanities teacher in ninth grade suggested I drop into a MUN meeting after seeing how obnoxiously vocal I was in a class debate,” Alexandria recalls.
 “Once I started participating in conferences, it became a fun activity and an opportunity to get to know people from all over the world.
 MUN was probably the club I was most involved with at school and I genuinely enjoyed the debates, which was probably my first realisation that Law might be my career of choice.”

-Inspired and stimulated by the supportive faculty and experience-oriented education at GWA, Alexandra considers the diversity of backgrounds within the school’s student body as perhaps one of the most positive influences in her life.
-“It’s only after graduating from GWA that I fully appreciated the value of being surrounded by such a variety of nationalities, races, religions and cultural identities,” she says.
+Inspired and stimulated by the supportive faculty and experience-oriented education at GEMS World Academy - Dubai, Alexandra considers the diversity of backgrounds within the Academy's student body as perhaps one of the most positive influences in her life.
+“It’s only after graduating from GEMS World Academy - Dubai that I fully appreciated the value of being surrounded by such a variety of nationalities, races, religions and cultural identities,” she says.
 “I have had the benefit of a much wider range of perspectives than the average student would almost anywhere else.”